globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 Cache-control and other cache related headers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The backend by default sends the following headers to instruct client’s browsers to not store resources in their cache.
-As by RFC Cache-control: no-store is the main directive instructing to not store any entry to be used for caching; this settings make it not necessary to use any other headers like Pragma and Expires.
+As by section ``3.
+Storing Responses in Caches`` of `RFC 7234 <https://tools.ietf.org/html/rfc7234>`_ the platform uses the ``Cache-control`` HTTP header with the configuration ``no-store`` not instruct clients to store any entry to be used for caching; this settings make it not necessary to use any other headers like ``Pragma`` and ``Expires``.
-This behaviour is described in section "3.
-Storing Responses in Caches"
 ::

   Cache-control: no-store

 Anchor Tags and External URLs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In addition to the protecton offered by the header "Referrer-Policy: no-referrer" that prevents to pass the referrer while visiting the application sets the rel attribute nooopener to each of the external links.
+In addition to the protecton offered by the header ``Referrer-Policy: no-referrer`` that prevents to pass the referrer while visiting the application sets the rel attribute nooopener to each of the external links.
 This protects from exectution of malicious content within the context of the application.
 ::

   <a href="url" rel="noopener">link title</a>